dmytro8765/Mushroom_ML/README.md

 | Ordinal    | Linear SVM           |         59.07 |
 |            | Ridge classification |         89.41 |

-Additional outputs, such as sparsity graphs for each ancoding method, and hyperparameter selection for the kernel SVM method, can be found in the [Mushroom_Project_Report](ML_Project_Report.pdf), and as outputs of the jupyter notebook itself.
+Additional outputs, such as sparsity graphs for each encoding method and hyperparameter selection for the kernel SVM method, can be found in the [Mushroom_Project_Report](ML_Project_Report.pdf), and as outputs of the Jupyter Notebook itself.